iag-geo/psma-admin-bdys/README.md

 ### Important

-The cleaned localities are not well suited to data processing as they have been deliberately thinned to improved display performance.
+The cleaned localities are not well suited to data processing as they have been deliberately thinned to improve display performance.

 A better dataset fopr processing is the analysis locality boundary table that gets created in the [gnaf-loader](https://github.com/minus34/gnaf-loader) process